jackfirth/generic-syntax-expanders/README.md

 A Racket package for creating macros with built-in support for defining sub-macros within them, similar to match expanders

 Sometimes complex Racket macros need ways to extend their syntax.
 For example, in the `match` form new patterns can be created for `match` using `define-match-expander`.
-This package provides a form for defining a macro with the ability to define expanders for the macro.
+This package provides a form for defining a macro with the ability to define expanders for that macro.
 Consider this contrived example:

     (define-syntax call-each
       (syntax-parser